parappayo/book-notes/lean-software-development.md

 * Customer Tests aka Acceptance Tests - as opposed to developer tests (unit, integration, smoke); whether the customer's needs are met
 * Cycle Time - from queuing theory, total service time from queue entry until service complete
 * Death March - as defined by Yourdon, a project whose project parameters exceed 150% of typical
-* Donald Norman - design researcher
-* Earl Wheeler - former head of IBM's software business; "the key thrust was delegating power down.
-It was like magic!
-Improved quality, productivity, and morale."
-* Enrico Zaninotto - economist
 * Extreme Programming (XP) - software development methodology meant to improve responsiveness to customer needs
 * Feature-Driven Development (FDD) - individual ownership of code modules; agile typically recommends common ownership
 * Five Whys - a method to drill down to the root causes behind a problem
 * Fixed-Price Contract - often goes to lowest bidder; can lead to a vendor hoping to profit from design changes; lowest bidder may not understand the true cost of the project and the customer ends up having to bail them out; encourages selfish customer behaviour
 * Flexible-Price Contract aka Time-and-Expenses Contract - designed to deal with uncertainty, but merely shifts the risk from the vendor to the customer; under these the vendor lacks an incentive to be efficient; DoD tried using extensive vendor controls, but the controls themselves are costly; incremental development helps, small batches of work protect the customer from risk; encourages selfish vendor behaviour
 * Gantt Chart - used in waterfall to identify the critical path; a better approach is to work in small batches
-* Harold Thimbleby - wrote 1988 paper in IEEE Software, "Delaying Commitment;" when faced with a new situation, experts delay firm decisions and investigate while amateurs over-commit to early decisions
-* Henry Petroski - engineering historian
 * Integrated Problem Solving - understanding the problem and solving the problem happen in parallel; information is transmitted in frequent, small batches and in every direction; the opposite is the "throw it over the wall" approach
 * Intuitive Decision Making - knowing from experience an effective course to take; it is more important to develop the expertise to make wise decisions than to develop processes that replace decision-making; how do you know whom to listen to?
 Dunning-Krueger is a potential problem
 * ISO9000 certification - good at documenting process but creates resistence to change; can capture a successful organization structure, but does not help create one; bias toward documentation and standardization of process, and bias away from change; they are best applied after processes are made lean, otherwise they slow the rate of change and lock-in existing bad practices
-* James Womack - "We suggest that 'faster is dearer' will now join 'quality costs more' on the junk heap of ideas left over from the age of mass production."
-* Jay Forrester - system dynamics guru
-* Jim McCarthy - of Microsoft, "I can't emphasize enough the importance of empowerment, of the team being accountable to itself for its success."
 * Job Dissatisfaction Factors - policy, supervision, administration
 * Job Satisfaction Factors - achievement, recognition, responsibility
-* John Kotter - people cannot be managed into battle, they must be led
 * Kanban - sign / placard; tracking system for restocking, it follows a pull system pattern for just-in-time delivery; requests emerge based on simple rules rather than being centrally controlled
-* Kenneth Thomas - people are hardwired to care about purposes
-* Kim Clark - of Harvard Business School, "integrity" is a differentiator between average and high-performing companies
 * Last Responsible Moment - when failing to make a decision would eliminate an important alternative; beyond this point decisions will be made by default; deferring decisions must not degenerate into avoiding commitment
 * Lean Construction Institute - advises that construction sites should use a weekly schedule instead of a master plan
 * Limits To Growth - policies that improve performance often have secondary effects that limit their effectiveness; amplifying those policies can disproportionately increase the secondary effect and cause setbacks